MicrosoftDocs/sdk-api/sdk-api-src/content/rometadataapi/nf-rometadataapi-imetadataimport-getinterfaceimplprops.md

 ## -description

-Gets a pointer to the metadata tokens for the Type that implements the specified method, and for the interface that declares that method.
+Gets a pointer to the metadata tokens for the implementater-implementee relationship between two types.

 ## -parameters

 ### -param tkInterfaceImpl [in]

-The metadata token representing the method to return the class and interface tokens for.
+The metadata token representing the interface implementation relationship.

 ### -param ptkClass [out]

-The metadata token representing the class that implements the method.
+The metadata token representing the implementer: the class or interface that implements the interface <b>ptkIface</b>.

 ### -param ptkIface [out]

-The metadata token representing the interface that defines the implemented method.
+The metadata token representing the implementee: the interface that is implemented by <b>ptkClass</b>.

 ## -returns

 If this method succeeds, it returns <b>S_OK</b>.
 Otherwise, it returns an <b>HRESULT</b> error code.

+## -remarks

+The <b>InterfaceImpl</b> token represents one of the n:1 relationships between an implementee and the implementer.

 ## -see-also